paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-099-north-korea-sanctions-and-policy-enhancement.md

 Pub.
 L. 115–44, title III, § 311(b)(2), Aug.
 2, 2017, 131 Stat.
 943, provided that: “The amendments made by paragraph (1) [amending this section] take effect on the date of the enactment of this Act [Aug.
 2, 2017] and apply with respect to conduct described in subparagraphs (D) through (N) of section 104(b)(1) of the North Korea Sanctions and Policy Enhancement Act of 2016 [[22 U.S.C.
 9214(b)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section9214/b/1&num=0&edition=prelim)], as added by paragraph (1), engaged in on or after such date of enactment.”

 #### Delegation of Functions
+Functions and authorities of President under section 7122 of Pub.
+L. 116–92 with respect to subsec. (g) of this section delegated to Secretary of the Treasury, in consultation with the Secretary of State, by section 1(b)(iv) of Memorandum of President of the United States, Feb.
+21, 2020, 85 F.R.
+13717, set out as a note under [section 286yy of this title](./chapter-007-international-bureaus-congresses-etc.md#section-286yy).

 Functions and authorities of President under subsecs. (a), (b), and (d) of this section delegated to Secretary of the Treasury, in consultation with Secretary of State, and functions and authorities under subsecs. (c) and (e) of this section delegated to Secretary of the Treasury, by Memorandum of President of the United States, May 18, 2016, 81 F.R.
 37479, set out as a note under [section 9212 of this title](./chapter-099-north-korea-sanctions-and-policy-enhancement.md#section-9212).

-<a id="section-9223"></a>
+<a id="section-9221c"></a>
-## § 9223.
+## § 9221c.
 Determinations with respect to North Korea as a jurisdiction of primary money laundering concern
 **(a) Findings** Congress makes the following findings:

 (1) The Under Secretary of the Treasury for Terrorism and Financial Intelligence, who is responsible for safeguarding the financial system against illicit use, money laundering, terrorist financing, and the proliferation of weapons of mass destruction, and has repeatedly expressed concern about North Korea’s misuse of the international financial system—